PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 A second bounded provider covers one or more transversal H gates separated by memory segments of at least two rounds each.
-A six-round canonical fixture yields initialization, ordinary pre-H bulk, the pre-H boundary round, H plus the first post-H SEC round, ordinary post-H bulk, pre-terminal, and terminal templates.
+A six-round canonical fixture yields initialization, ordinary pre-H bulk, the pre-H boundary round, H plus the first post-H SEC round, ordinary post-H bulk, pre-terminal, and terminal cached slices.
 The rounds adjacent to H are distinct physical families: faults immediately before the gate can propagate through it, while H itself shares ownership with the first post-gate detector round.
 The cache key adds the initial and final